MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 1. **SeeedStudio XIAO nRF52840 Sense Controller**: The heart of this DIY project is the SeeedStudio XIAO nRF52840 Sense controller.
 This compact microcontroller comes equipped with powerful features such as Bluetooth 5.0 and multi-sensor data fusion.
 With the XIAO nRF52840 Sense at the core, you can collect real-time data from accelerometers and gyroscopes, making activity tracking accurate and reliable.

 2. **Edge Impulse Machine Learning Platform**: Take your DIY activity monitor to the next level by integrating it with the Edge Impulse machine learning platform.
-This fantastic tool allows you to train your device with datasets containing various activity Porpatterns.
+This fantastic tool allows you to train your device with datasets containing various activity patterns.
 By doing so, your ActivitySense becomes adept at recognizing activities like sitting, walking, and standing, providing you with personalized insights based on your specific routines.

-3. **Blueswirless Wifi Module**: To enable seamless data transfer and connectivity in your DIY project, the Blueswirless Wifi module comes to the rescue.
+3. **Blueswireless Wifi Module**: To enable seamless data transfer and connectivity in your DIY project, the Blueswireless Wifi module comes to the rescue.
 With this module, your ActivitySense can effortlessly transmit monitored activity data to the cloud.
 By connecting it to your smartphone or other devices, you gain access to comprehensive activity reports and stay on top of your fitness goals.

 ### Key Features of  ActivitySense:

 * Real-time monitoring of sitting time, walking time, and standing time, offering immediate feedback on your daily activity levels.
 * Accurate activity recognition through the powerful combination of SeeedStudio XIAO nRF52840 Sense and Edge Impulse's machine learning algorithms.
-* Cloud connectivity using the Blueswirless Wifi module for easy access to activity data on-the-go.
+* Cloud connectivity using the Blues wireless Wifi module for easy access to activity data on-the-go.
 * User-friendly interface for DIY enthusiasts of all skill levels to build and configure their personalized activity tracker.

 ## How it's works.

 [Need to add a draw.io image here]

 # Let's build one 🛠️

-Follow the below guide to build the **Ativity Sense ✨ - Human Activity Monitor** Project.
+Follow the below guide to build the **Activity Sense ✨ - Human Activity Monitor** Project.

 ### Hardware Requirements 🔩
 * Seeed XIAO nRF52840 Sense
 * Type-C Cable
 * Laptop/Desktop computer
 * Blues Starter Kit with WiFi Card

 ### Software Installations 💻
 Attendees only need some very basic knowledge of Arduino development and understanding of 101-level C coding concepts.
 Some (free) software installations are required:

 * Arduino IDE
 * Install the Edge Impulse CLI
 * Create a free Blues Notehub account
 * Create a free Edge Impulse Studio account
 * Create a free Datacake account
 * XIAO Hand Strap

 ### Workshop Agenda  📖

 All of the resources needed to present the workshop are available in the venue.
 Please let us know if anything missing.

 * Welcome and Introductions **[5 mins]**
 * Introduce the Seeed XIAO nRF52840 Hardware **[5 mins]**